-The REMIC and all its residual interest holders (and any other person whose tax liability is determined in whole or in part by taking into account directly or indirectly adjustments determined under the centralized partnership audit regime) are bound by the actions of the partnership representative in dealings with the IRS.
+PR authority.
+The REMIC and all its residual interest holders (and any other person whose tax liability is determined in whole or in part by taking into account directly or indirectly adjustments determined under the centralized partnership audit regime) are bound by the actions of the PR in dealings with the IRS.
 A designation for a partnership tax year remains in effect until the designation is terminated by:

-• Valid resignation of the partnership representative,
+- Valid resignation of the PR,

-- Valid revocation of the partnership representative, or - Determination by the IRS that the designation is not in effect.
+- · Valid revocation of the PR, or

+- Determination by the IRS that the designation isn't in effect.

 Substantial presence.
-In order for either a partnership representative or a designated individual to have substantial presence in the United States, the partnership representative (and the designated individual, if applicable) must:
+In order for either a PR or a DI to have substantial presence in the United States, they must:

-Make themselves available to meet in person with the IRS in the United States at a reasonable time and place, as determined by the IRS;

-• Have a street address that is in the United States;

-• Have a telephone number with a United States area code; and

-• Have a United States taxpayer identification number.
+- Make themselves available to meet in person with the IRS in the United States at a reasonable time and place, as determined by the IRS; - Have a street address that is in the United States; - Have a telephone number with a U.S. area code; and - Have a U.S. taxpayer identification number.

-Schedule Q Quarterly Notice to Residual Interest Holder of REMIC Taxable Income or Net Loss Allocation
+Schedule Q, Quarterly Notice to Residual Interest Holder of REMIC Taxable Income or Net Loss Allocation